wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-multilingual.md

 ## Introduction

-The Code Interpreter includes a limited set of Latin-based fonts for visualizations.
-In this lab, we’ll add support for Arabic, Chinese, Hindi, Korean, and Japanese.
-While you can add other languages, these are the ones selected for the workshop.
+In the Grounding with Documents lab, we uploaded a PDF to provide context during conversations.
+Now, we’ll enhance the Code Interpreter by uploading a ZIP file with fonts for multilingual visualizations—just one example of how [file uploads](https://learn.microsoft.com/azure/ai-services/agents/how-to/tools/code-interpreter){:target="_blank"} can extend its functionality.

+!!! note
-Just a reminder: the Code Interpreter runs in a sandboxed Python environment, which means it can’t download fonts from the internet.
-To work around this, we’ll upload a ZIP file containing the necessary fonts.
-The Code Interpreter will then extract the fonts to a predefined location and use them to render visualizations.
+    The Code Interpreter includes a default set of Latin-based fonts.
+Since the Code Interpreter runs in a sandboxed Python environment, it can’t download fonts directly from the internet.

 ## Lab Exercise

-Multilingual support isn’t enabled in the earlier labs because it requires uploading a large ZIP file with the necessary fonts and attaching it to the Code Interpreter—something that takes too much time for each lab.
-Instead, we enable this support in this lab.
+Earlier labs didn’t include multilingual support because uploading the required font ZIP file and linking it to the Code Interpreter is time-consuming.
+In this lab, we’ll enable multilingual support by uploading the necessary fonts.
+You’ll also learn some tips on how to guide the Code Interpreter using extended instructions.

 ## Rerun the previous lab